 I don’t need a hard disk in my computer if I can get to the server faster… – Steve Jobs (1997)

 Obviously, we all want to keep our files secure, but how?
 Here at Xpenology.org, we are frequently asked by members of our community: “What is the best cloud backup provider for Synology and Xpenology?”.
-Here we try to answer this question.
+Here we help answer this question.

 Synology’s DSM software makes it easy to set up RAID.
 However, it is important to note that RAID is NEVER a replacement for a proper backup routine.
 Keeping multiple local backups of your files on separate (external) hard drives is essential.
 You should update the backup of your NAS frequently, we suggest you aim for a weekly backup.
 Ideally, these hard drives remain disconnected from the internet & electricity and are not kept in the same room as your NAS.
 If you (consistently) follow these rules, then you will be keeping your data more secure than the vast majority of people.
 However, this alone will not protect you from disasters like your house burning down or power surges.
 Therefore, storage experts suggest keeping an offsite backup is important.